 GSN Treasurer (and maintainer of the listserve): Avery Dickins de Girón; Executive Director, Center for Latin American Studies, Vanderbilt University.

 Steering Committee: Tom Offit; Professor of Anthropology, Baylor University.
 Abigail Adams; Professor of Anthropology, Central Connecticut State University.
-Jennifer Burrell; Assistant Professor of Anthropology, Baylor University.
+Jennifer Burrell; Associate Professor of Anthropology, University of Albany SUNY.
 Todd Little-Siebold; Professor of History and Latin American Studies, College of the Atlantic.
 Debra Rodman; Associate Professor of Anthropology and Women’s Studies, Randolph-Macon College.

 This page is edited and maintained by Avery Dickins de Girón and Edward F. Fischer with the generous support of Vanderbilt University.
 While providing computer space and production facilities for the Guatemala Scholars Network homepage, Vanderbilt University is not responsible for the content of these pages, nor does the University necessarily endorse the positions of the Guatemala Scholars Network expressed herein.